 Read our article, What Happens If An Elderly Person Has No One To Care For Them.

 7 Tips For How To Help The Elderly With Loneliness

 1. Purposeful Activities

-A few years ago my mom-in-law, who was in her mid 90’s at the time was living in a 55 plus community.
-She was playing bridge, attending the social events in the clubhouse and going to ladies’ lunches.
+A few years ago my mom-in-law, who was in her mid 90’s at the time was living in a 55-plus community.
+She was playing bridge, attending social events in the clubhouse, and going to ladies’ lunches.

-So, she joined a choir which did performances in nursing homes and assisted living facilities and she joined a book club so that she could discuss the books on history that she loved to read.
+So, she joined a choir that did performances in nursing homes and assisted living facilities and she joined a book club so that she could discuss the books on history that she loved to read.

-Being in her mid 90’s already she was limited in what she could do but the point is, she sought out activities that gave her a sense of satisfaction of “doing something” vs. the more passive types of activities that were being offered at her community clubhouse.
+Being in her mid 90’s already she was limited in what she could do but the point is, she sought out activities that gave her a sense of satisfaction of “doing something” vs. the more passive types of activities that were being offered at her community center.